Kamalkoranga/CodeIn/README.md

-# CodeIn
+# CodeIn - Clone of LinkedIn
 This is a clone of popular social media platform .i.e, LinkedIn.
-This is built using flask, python in backend and html, css, js and bootstrap in frontend.
+This is built with flask as a backend, postgresql as a database and html, css and js as a frontend.